-The practice assessor is there to assess and support you with all your skills and the completion of the Practice Assessment Document (PAD).
+The practice assessor is there to assess and support you with all your skills and the completion of the Midwifery Ongoing Record of Achievement (MORA).
 They will also assess your professional approach.
 In addition, the practice assessor confirms if you are fit to practice safely and if you are suitable for re-entry to the NMC register.

-The PAD tends to be an electronic document, which records your activities and experiences.
+The MORA tends to be an electronic document, which records your activities and experiences.
 Start this early.
-Plan each day with a strong focus and discuss it with your mentor or practice assessor, other nurses, or the wider multidisciplinary team at the start of the day.
-Your PAD must be signed daily for the hours you do.
+Plan each day with a strong focus and discuss it with your mentor or practice assessor, other midwives, or the wider multidisciplinary team at the start of the day.